brandur/sorg/content/drafts/idempotency-keys.md

 * The call could succeed, but the connection break before the remote can tell the client about it.

-This often leaves the client in an uncertain situation.
-It can sometimes intuit what happened and know whether it's safe to retry the operation, but from its perspective some cases are indistinguishable.
-If a connection breaks midway through, it has no idea whether the work it was trying to do completed successfully or not.
+Any one of these leaves the client that made the request in an uncertain situation.
+In some cases, the type of failure is definitive enough that the client can know with good certainty that it's safe to retry it wholesale.
+A total failure to event establish a connection to the remote for example.
+In many others though, the operation's success from the perspective of the client is ambiguous and it doesn't know whether retrying the operation is safe.
+A connection terminating midway through message exchange is an exampmle of this case.

-This problem is a classic staple of distributed systems that everyone running one has to deal with.
-Keep in mind too that even your integration with Stripe is a distributed system!
+This problem is a classic staple of distributed systems.
+And keep in mind that when I'm talking about a "distributed system" in this sense, the bar is low: as few as two computers connection via a network that are passing each other messages.
+Technically, even your servers calling out to the Stripe API over the Internet is a distributed system!

 ## Idempotency (#idempotency)

-The easiest way to solve the problem is to make remote endpoints idempotent, meaning that if they can be called any number of times with no harmful side effects.
-If a client sees any kind of error, they can converge their state by retrying the call until it goes through.
+The easiest way to address inconsistencies in distributed state caused by failures is to implement remote endpoints so that they're _idempotent_, which means that they can be called any number of times with no harmful side effects.

+When a client sees any kind of error, they can converge their state by retrying the call, and can keep trying until it goes through successfully.
+This resolves the problem of an ambiguous failure completely because the client knows that it can safely handle any failure using one simple technique.

 As an example, take the API for a basic DNS provider that allows us to add subdomains via `PUT